Contact Me|Research

 Learning from Ted Nelson's ideas, Tim Berners-Lee of CERN conceived the idea of the World-Wide Web in 1989.RCH

-Origins of the WWW
+Origins of the Web

 The World-Wide Web began in March 1989 at CERN.
 (CERN was originally named after its founding body the "Conseil Europeen pour la Recherche Nucleaire," and is now called "European Laboratory for Particle Physics.")GL

-"CERN is a meeting place for physicists from all over the world, who collaborate on complex physics, engineering and information handling projects."CERN1 Thus, the need for the WWW system arose "from the geographical dispersion of large collaborations, and the fast turnover of fellows, students, and visiting scientists," who had to get "up to speed on projects and leave a lasting contribution before leaving."BCG
+"CERN is a meeting place for physicists from all over the world, who collaborate on complex physics, engineering and information handling projects."CERN1 Thus, the need for the Web system arose "from the geographical dispersion of large collaborations, and the fast turnover of fellows, students, and visiting scientists," who had to get "up to speed on projects and leave a lasting contribution before leaving."BCG

 CERN possessed both the financial and computing resources necessary to start the project.
 In the original proposalTC1 Berners-Lee outlined two phases of the project: